teraearlywine/teraearlywine/README.md

 Something I've been reflecting on recently is how I present myself (or at least intend to present myself) professionally.
 This matters to me because over the pandemic, some of the 'conditioning' from my earlier career has devolved into a more casual approach.
 For example, I say 'fuck' a lot more in Slack than I should... well.
 That may never change (sorry mom <3)

 So now, as I enter my 6th year, venturing into different echelons of engineering, I think it's important to maintain a continuous practice of things that do matter.
-So, as of 2024, I curated these seven guiding professional principles that I intend to practice and uphold as a reminder, but also as a notice to _you_, dear visitor, for the things I hold myself accountable.
+So, as of 2024, I curated these seven guiding professional principles that I intend to practice and uphold as a reminder, but also as a notice to _you_, dear visitor, of the principles I hold myself accountable to.